netzbandit/YAMPF/README.md

 located in the views/start directory and is named index.php.

 To create a link to a controller/action use the function

-> _link($controller, $action, $params)
+    _link($controller, $action, $params)

 ### What if I want to use a database?

-yasp-mf also includes a very simple way to access data stored in a MySQL database called SPPOs (self-persistent php objects).
-To use this functionallity, change the setting _USE_DB_ (in config/config.php) to _true_ and add your DB connection data to the config.
+yasp-mf also includes a very simple way to access data stored in a mysql database called sppo (self-persistent php objects).
+To use this functionallity, change the setting _USE_DB_ (in config/config.php) to _true_ and add your db connection data to the config.

-Now you have to create a class (in the _model_ directory) for each DB table you want to access.
+Now you have to create a class (in the _model_ directory) for each db table you want to access.
 This classes have to extend the class _Model_ and at least implement the abstract methods.

 To see how it works, go to the Person class.
 When you have a table named _persons_ with the